coveo/source.coveo.com/_posts/2017-04-07-a-story-of-typescript-webpack-and-code-splitting.md

 What happens when we call `Initialization.registerComponent(Searchbox)` is that, in an internal data structure, we simply associate the `Searchbox.ID` to its constructor.

-So we get something like this :
+So we get something like this:

 ```typescript
 {